uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources.md

 - [Tiled Backgrounds](https://goblin-heart.net/sadgrl/webmastery/downloads/tiledbgs) - More BGs, this time arranged by color

+- [GifCities](https://gifcities.org/) - A GIF search engine that searches Geocities sites!
+Run by the Internet Archive.

 ## Search Engines

 - [Wiby.me](https://wiby.me/) - A traditional search engine that specifically only indexes 'smaller' websites